LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 #### active_duration (Source File)

-**Description:** The number of days that the given non-persistent emission is active for at a given time.
+**Description:** The number of days that the given non-persistent emission is emitting for at a given time.

 #### inactive_duration (Source File)

-**Description:** The number of days that the given non-persistent emission is inactive.
+**Description:** The number of days that the given non-persistent emission is not emitting.

 #### repair_delay (Source file)